hadley/purrrlyr/cran-comments.md

+This is for compatibility of purrrlyr with upcoming dplyr 1.0 release.

-This fixes the rchk issues.
+AFAIU, the rchk warnings are false positives.

 ## Test environments